$\textit{Ab initio}$ description of magnetic properties of spin-glass pyrochlore NaSrMn$_{2}$F$_{7}$

-The nearest neighbor coupling is important for $B$ and anisotropic terms such as Dzyaloshinskii-Moriya coupling ($D$) and single-ion anisotropy strength ($\Delta$).
-Therefore, the primitive cell (22 atoms) with $6\times6\times6$ optimized Monkhorst-Pack k-point mesh must be regarded.
-The strength of $B$ can be determined via the total energy of noncollinear spin configurations in the absence of spin-orbit coupling (GGA+$U$).
-In this case, if one starts from the all-in/all-out spin configuration (where all spins are oriented towards in/out center of tetrahedra) and if one rotates the spins so that $\vec{S_{1}}+\vec{S_{2}}+\vec{S_{3}}+\vec{S_{4}}=0$, it can be shown that Heisenberg term is degenerated~\cite{Sadeghi2015}.
-The total energy difference of different noncollinear spin configurations can be attributed to $B$~\cite{Sadeghi2015}.
 With the uniform rotation of magnetic moments in the absence of SOC, the isotropic terms of the spin Hamiltonian are degenerated.
 By considering the spin-orbit coupling (GGA+$U$+SOC), the total energy difference of the various noncollinear spin configurations is entirely attributed to $D$ provided that the SIA is negligible~\cite{Sadeghi2015}.
 Given that Mn$^{+2}$ ends in 3d$^{5}$, it is expected that SIA has a very small contribution.
 To calculate this term, one has to examine two different noncollinear spin configurations.
 In the first spin configuration, one magnetic moment points outward from the center of the tetrahedra.
 The other three moments point inward toward the center of the tetrahedra.
 For the second spin configuration, the magnetic moments of the first configuration rotate about 120$^{\circ}$ around the $Z$ axis.
 It can be demonstrated that for these two spin configurations in the absence of SOC, isotropic terms do not change.
 In the presence of SOC, the $D$ remains unchanged and the total energy difference between these two spin configurations is entirely attributed to $\Delta$~\cite{Xiang2011}.